laichunpongben/neurips-2019-minerl-competition/README.md

 This repository is for the team to develop the solution of the competition.

 ## Prepare the development environment
+### Some basics
+Install Git (and Homebrew if using Mac) if not already installed.

 ### Set up Java 8
 Check Java runtime version.

     java -version
+It should display something similar to:

+    openjdk version "1.8.0_212"
 If not using Java 8, install it.

 On Mac: